sagar-mahurkar/21F1005514_IITMBS_MLOPS_OPPE2/README.md

 - Compute input drift comparing trained data with the generated data used for prediction in the earlier step.
 (1 mark)

+# Fairness Comment (Age as Sensitive Attribute)

+- Fairness analysis was performed using Fairlearn with age as the sensitive attribute, bucketed into 20-year age groups.

+- The model shows consistent accuracy across all age groups (21–40, 41–60, 61–80), with accuracy values close to the overall performance.

+- The false negative rate is 0.0 for all age groups, indicating that the model does not disproportionately fail to detect heart disease for any particular age group.

+- Based on these metrics, the model does not exhibit age-based unfairness under the evaluated fairness criteria.